Agatha of Little Neon: Reception

-Agatha of Little Neon has received favorable reviews.
-It garnered a "positive" rating at the review aggregator website Book Marks, based on seven reviews from mainstream literary critics; none were negative.
 Vogue and The A.V.
 Club both included the novel in their "best of 2021" book lists, and Vogue additionally placed it in their monthly list of best books in August 2021.
 NPR featured Agatha of Little Neon as their book of the day for December 23, 2021.

 In individual reviews, Kirkus Reviews called Agatha of Little Neon "a charming and incisive debut" from Luchette.
 While the Chicago Review of Books lightly chastised the novel for being "too spartan and easily accessible a novel" for some individuals, they praised it for reaching "that goal which all novels fundamentally pursue—saying something authentic and essential about the human experience—and [doing] so with verisimilitude and the grace that comes with living simply."
-The Star Tribune lauded Luchette's work, writing that she "develops every person so fully, so effectively, that even those who briefly cross the page are memorable."
+The Star Tribune lauded Luchette's work, writing that Luchette "develops every person so fully, so effectively, that even those who briefly cross the page are memorable."
 Indeed, NPR praised Agatha of Little Neon's adherence to the show, don't tell writing principle.

 Additional positive reviews were published by Publishers Weekly, The New York Times Book Review, Booklist, America, and Refinery29.